vidafeng/doodle-and-co/README.md

 Deployed: https://doodleco.vercel.app/

 ## Description
 Doodle and Co is an ecommerce fullstack application with a pup accessories catalog, shopping cart, and checkout.
+Includes a responsive layout that is mobile friendly!

 ## Features
   - User signup and login
   - View all products
   - View a single product to see more details
   - Customer cart page (edit quantity, remove)
-  - Order Confirmation
+  - Order confirmation
-  - Paypal Payment Integration
+  - Paypal payment integration
-  - Mongoose Schemas and Models
+  - Mongoose schemas and models
   - Next Auth and JWT User authentication

 ## Technologies Used